EndoxinGames/Labyrinthine-Old/README.md

 Labyrinthine
 ============
-We are currently trying to port the game, please bear with up.
+We are currently trying to port the game, please bear with us.